Fujihita/python-visual-novel/README.md

 * Animated effects before or after the characters
 * Interruptible multi-track audio playback with looping option (.mp3 and .wav support)
 * Running text printer with dialog skip on mouse click option
-* Importing custom scenarios from a simplified text file (custom syntax based on Ren'Py)
+* Importing custom scenarios from an editable text file (custom syntax based on Ren'Py)

 ## backlog
 * Save/Load system